 For an upmarket car, the Discovery Sport's cabin doesn't look or feel as plush as you might expect.
 That said, the 2019 update improved the standard of finish, and brought the Land Rover closer to the standard set by the likes of the Audi Q5.

-There's lots of space in the first two rows of seats.
-Basketball players will have head and legroom to spare.
-It's worth knowing that high-spec cars with a full-length sunroof have a bit less headroom, but you'll need to be very tall to notice.
+There's lots of space in the first two rows of seats – even basketball players will have head and legroom to spare.
+It's worth knowing that high-spec cars with a full-length sunroof have a bit less headroom, but you'd need to be very tall to notice.

-Most Discovery Sports come with a third row of seats.
-They're handy for kids.
-Grown-ups will need the flexibility of a contortionist to be comfortable.
+Most Discovery Sports come with a third row of seats, which is handy for kids though adults will need the flexibility of a contortionist to be comfortable.
 The middle row of seats can slide forward on its runners, which does make the third row less cramped.
-Even then, if you expect to fill every seat often, the regular Land Rover Discovery has a lot of extra space for passengers 6 and 7.
+Even then, if you expect to fill every seat often, the regular Land Rover Discovery has a lot of extra space for passengers six and seven.

 Have all the seats upright and you'll be lucky to find room for a toothbrush each in the teeny-tiny boot.
 It's a quick and easy job to fold the third row away, though, which leaves loads of room for bags.
 With the second row also stowed away, the boot is big enough for taking the eldest off to uni or hauling huge loads to the tip.

 There's lots of storage all through the cabin, with big door bins and plenty of room under the driver's armrest.
-There are two cupholders between the front seats.
-An armrest with twin cupholders folds out from the middle seat in the second row.
+There are two cupholders between the front seats, while an armrest with twin cupholders folds out from the middle seat in the second row.

 Running costs and reliability

-Very early cars came with a 2.2-litre diesel, which was soon replaced with a cleaner and more efficient 2.0-litre diesel engine.
-Fuel economy will vary depending on how you drive.
-The 2.0-litre diesel returns 53.3mpg, according to the official figures.
-Petrol models are a lot thirstier.
+Very early cars came with a 2.2-litre diesel, which was soon replaced with a cleaner and more efficient 2.0-litre diesel.
+Fuel economy will vary depending on how you drive – the 2.0-litre diesel returns 53.3mpg, according to the official figures, while petrol models are a lot thirstier.

 We love the way the Land Rover Discovery Sport drives well on the road or off it.
-Another big plus is how Land Rover has found room for 7 in a mid-sized SUV, while the likes of the Audi Q5 and BMW X3 have 5 seats.
+Another big plus is how Land Rover has found room for seven in a mid-sized SUV, while the likes of the Audi Q5 and BMW X3 have five seats.
 If you want a practical, go-anywhere SUV and value function over fashion, the Discovery Sport is for you.